Do You Have a Valid Slip and Fall Claim?

 With private property, you should inform the property owner of the slip and fall and also call the police to have an informational report filed.
 This can be valuable for a personal injury attorney because it helps determine whether the property owner knew or should have known about the hazard on their property.

-Look for warning signs about the hazard.
-One of the most common slips and fall incidents occurs in the grocery store because of a spill or a floor that is slippery from a mop.
+One of the most common slips and fall incidents occurs in a grocery store, such as Walmart, because of a spill or a floor that is slippery from a mop.
 A warning sign in this instance would be one that warns that the floor is slippery or wet.
 These signs warn the public about the hazard and if the public chooses to go through that area, they are at least partially assuming the risk on their own.

 Common warnings about a hazard include an area that is blocked off by ropes or cones, warning cones on their own, signs that warn about various hazards and signs that state you shouldn’t enter into an area without a hard hat or the proper safety equipment.